ramonskie/codex/walkthrough/.build/openstack/walkthrough.md

 Now lets try to deploy:

 ```
-$ cd us-west-2/alpha/
+$ cd (( insert_parameter site.name ))/alpha/
 $ make deploy
-  checking https://genesis.starkandwayne.com for details on latest stemcell bosh-aws-xen-hvm-ubuntu-trusty-go_agent
+  checking https://genesis.starkandwayne.com for details on latest stemcell bosh-openstack-kvm-ubuntu-trusty-go_agent
-  checking https://genesis.starkandwayne.com for details on release bosh/256.2
+  checking https://genesis.starkandwayne.com for details on release bosh/260
   checking https://genesis.starkandwayne.com for details on release bosh-warden-cpi/29
-  checking https://genesis.starkandwayne.com for details on release garden-linux/0.339.0
+  checking https://genesis.starkandwayne.com for details on release garden-linux/0.342.0
-  checking https://genesis.starkandwayne.com for details on release port-forwarding/2
+  checking https://genesis.starkandwayne.com for details on release port-forwarding/6
-8 error(s) detected:
+  3 error(s) detected:
- - $.meta.aws.azs.z1: What Availability Zone will BOSH be in?
+   - $.meta.openstack.azs.z1: What Availability Zone will BOSH be in?
- - $.meta.net.dns: What is the IP of the DNS server for this BOSH-Lite?
- - $.meta.net.gateway: What is the gateway of the network the BOSH-Lite will be on?
- - $.meta.net.range: What is the network address of the subnet BOSH-Lite will be on?
- - $.meta.net.reserved: Provide a list of reserved IP ranges for the subnet that BOSH-Lite will be on
- - $.meta.net.security_groups: What security groups should be applied to the BOSH-Lite?
- - $.meta.net.static: Provide a list of static IPs/ranges in the subnet that BOSH-Lite will choose from
    - $.meta.port_forwarding_rules: Define any port forwarding rules you wish to enable on the bosh-lite, or an empty array
+   - $.networks.default.subnets: Specify subnets for your BOSH vm's network

 Failed to merge templates; bailing...